ZeeCoder91/configure-ad/README.md

 <br />

 <p>
-Attempt to log into Client-1 using one of the account credentials provided (make sure to note the password from the script).
+Attempt to log into Client-1 using one of the account credentials created in the "_EMPLOYEES" Organizational Unit (make sure to note the password from the script).
 </p>
 <p>
 <img src="https://i.imgur.com/iJERtrg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />

+<p>Enter the credentials of the new user.</p>
 <p>
 <img src="https://i.imgur.com/hMLyEKM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />

+<p>Notice the new user, created by the script, has been successfully logged in.</p>
 <p>
 <img src="https://i.imgur.com/2g4gOiH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>